edas/TweetDeletion/README.md

 end
 ```

-Or with emojis as visual feedback:
+Or with emojis as visual feedback (optional):

 ```ruby
 require "tweet_deletion"